Federal Civil Forfeiture Lawyers in Baltimore

 - Administrative forfeiture proceedings: A type of civil forfeiture initiated and conducted by law enforcement agencies.
 Until an administrative forfeiture is contested, and sent to a U.S. Attorney for prosecution, the law enforcement agencies have great autonomy in handling administrative forfeitures.

 Don’t let the property you worked hard to earn be snatched away without a fight.
-Reach out to Nathans & Biddle today and find out how our Baltimore federal civil forfeiture attorneys can help.
+Reach out to Nathans & Ripke LLP today and find out how our Baltimore federal civil forfeiture attorneys can help.